10 Playful Ways to Improve Child's Memory

 #4.
 Simple Play Cards Games:

-Play cards games like Crazy Eights, Matching Needs, Uno, Go Fish, and War can be excellent ways to improve child’s working memory as the child has to keep the rules of the game in mind besides remembering what card he has and which ones others have played.
+Play cards games like Crazy Eights, Matching Needs, Uno, Go Fish, and War can be excellent ways to improve your child’s working memory as the child has to keep the rules of the game in mind besides remembering what card s/he has and which ones others have played.
 Even board games such as chess can help boost concentration and memory skills of the child.

 #5.
-Ask the child to think Animal:
+Ask the child to think of an Animal:

 #6.
-Ask About clue words:
+Ask About Clue Words:

-You can ask your child to name as many clue words for addition as she can (such as “all together”, “in all”, “total” and “plus”).
+You can ask your child to name as many clue words for addition as she can (such as “-all together-”, “-in all-”, “-total-” and “-plus-”).
 Synonyms of a word or opposites can also be asked.

 #7.
-Introducce Numbering:
+Introduce Numbering:

 #8.
-Ask to Write or Say aloud Everything from the Tray:
+Ask to Write or Say Aloud Everything from the Tray:

 #9.
 Play Memory Game: